-To improve customer experience and boost revenues in the long-run.
+Technology can help to improve customer experience and boost revenues in the long run.
 Not so long ago, audits were primarily performed manually by auditors.
 Digging financial information from volumes of paper was the norm.
-However, technological advances have changed the dynamics of the game and today auditing firms need to embrace the latest technology and tools including automation, artificial intelligence (AI) and robotics in order to stay competitive.
+However, technological advances have changed the dynamics of the game.
+Today, auditing firms need to embrace the latest technology and tools, including automation, artificial intelligence (AI), and robotics, to stay competitive.

-The findings of a recent Forbes Insights survey offer a glimpse of how technology is going to shape auditing in the coming days:
+One of the findings of the Forbes Insights surveys offer a glimpse of how technology is going to shape auditing in the coming days:

-• 58% of respondents believed that technology will have the biggest impact on the audit profession in the next 3-5 years
+- 58% of respondents believed that technology would have the biggest impact on the audit profession in the next few years

 The results of the surveys make it apparent that technology will have a big say in the way auditing firms do business.
 Let’s understand the importance of technology in an auditing firm.

 Analysing large volumes of data quickly and precisely is one of the foremost challenges for auditors.
 A manual analysis takes a lot of time, with a greater chance of error.
 However, AI helps firms precisely analyse vast amounts of data at a much faster rate.

 Cognitive technology, also known as artificial intelligence, can go through a vast amount of data faster and more precisely than any person.
 It can also determine where a company’s practices have gone or might go wrong.
 Also, it can point out where and how systems, operations, processes and controls can be improved.